stanichor/stanichor.github.io/_posts/2025-10-14-nerd-scale.md

 ## What is a nerd?

 In essence, the prototypical nerd is **a socially awkward introvert who values intelligence, learning, and education over popularity**.
 This definition captures the central cluster of traits: intellectual interests and a lack of social success.
 Others have also attempted to define what a nerd is:
-- Paul Graham, in his 2003 essay, [Why Nerds Are Unpopular](https://paulgraham.com/nerds.html), argues nerds are people who value intelligence over popularity.
+- Paul Graham, in his 2003 essay, [Why Nerds Are Unpopular](https://paulgraham.com/nerds.html), argues that nerds are people who value intelligence over popularity.
 This trait aligns closely with items Q4 and Q6, so Graham’s definition fits the data well.
 - In [On “Geek” Versus “Nerd”](https://slackprop.wordpress.com/2013/06/03/on-geek-versus-nerd/), the author investigates the distinction between geeks and nerds by performing textual analysis of Twitter.
 They conclude that "*geeky* words are more about *stuff* (e.g., “#stuff”), while *nerdy* words are more about *ideas* (e.g., “hypothesis”).
 Geeks are fans, and fans collect stuff; nerds are practitioners, and practitioners play with ideas."
 This contrast is interesting given that the highest-loading item, Q5, is “I collect books.”
-Yet most NPAS items are idea-oriented.
+Yet most NPAS items are idea-oriented, emphasizing curiosity and intellect rather than collecting or fandom.
 A nerd collects books not to own them, but to read and absorb the ideas inside.
 Other items are about interests in science, research, and learning.

 [^1]: [Development of the Nerdy Personality Attributes Scale](https://openpsychometrics.org/tests/NPAS/development/)